Catherine M. Schrand

 Catherine M. Schrand is an American academic and the Celia Z. Moh Professor of Accounting at the Wharton School at the University of Pennsylvania.

 Early career

 Schrand earned her BBA from the University of Michigan in 1985.
 She has an M.B.A.
 (1993) and a Ph.D.
 (1994) from the University of Chicago.
-Prior to earning her Ph.D.
-Schrand worked at KPMG Peat Marwick and served as a staff auditor and audit manager.
+Prior to earning her Ph.D., Schrand worked at KPMG Peat Marwick and served as a staff auditor and audit manager.

-Schrand has taught doctoral and undergraduates in Financial Accounting and currently serves as an associate editor of the Journal of Accounting and Economics.
+Schrand has taught doctoral and undergraduates in financial accounting and currently serves as an associate editor of the Journal of Accounting and Economics.

 Research

-Professor Catherine Schrand is widely recognized for co-authoring Understanding earnings quality: A review of the proxies, their determinants and their consequences along with Patricia Dechow and Weili Ge.
+Schrand is widely recognized for co-authoring Understanding earnings quality: A review of the proxies, their determinants and their consequences along with Patricia Dechow and Weili Ge.
 Her research focuses primarily on risk management, disclosure and equity financing.
 Her graduate student, Sarah Zechman, led work showing how accounting fraud emerges full bloom from small initial misstatements by managers who are overconfident of their firms' prospects.